elastic/elastic-otel-dotnet/README.md

 [![Pull Request Validation](https://github.com/elastic/elastic-otel-dotnet/actions/workflows/ci.yml/badge.svg)](https://github.com/elastic/elastic-otel-dotnet/actions/workflows/ci.yml)

-# Elastic Distribution for OpenTelemetry .NET
+# Elastic Distribution of OpenTelemetry .NET

 > [!WARNING]
-> The Elastic Distribution for OpenTelemetry .NET is not yet recommended for production use.
+> The Elastic Distribution of OpenTelemetry .NET is not yet recommended for production use.
 Functionality may be changed or removed in future releases.
 Alpha releases are not subject to the support SLA of official GA features.
 >
 > We welcome your feedback!
 You can reach us by [opening a GitHub issue](https://github.com/elastic/elastic-otel-dotnet/issues) or starting a discussion thread on the [Elastic Discuss forum](https://discuss.elastic.co/tags/c/observability/apm/58/dotnet).

-The Elastic Distribution for OpenTelemetry .NET (the distro) provides a zero code change extension of the [OpenTelemetry SDK for .NET](https://opentelemetry.io/docs/languages/net).
-The distro makes it easier to get started using OpenTelemetry in your .NET applications through strictly OpenTelemetry native means, while also providing a smooth and rich out of the box experience with [Elastic Observability](https://www.elastic.co/observability).
+The Elastic Distribution of OpenTelemetry .NET (EDOT .NET) provides a zero code change extension of the [OpenTelemetry SDK for .NET](https://opentelemetry.io/docs/languages/net).
+EDOT .NET makes it easier to get started using OpenTelemetry in your .NET applications through strictly OpenTelemetry native means, while also providing a smooth and rich out of the box experience with [Elastic Observability](https://www.elastic.co/observability).
 It's an explicit goal of this distribution to introduce **no new concepts** in addition to those defined by the wider OpenTelemetry community.

 > [!NOTE]
 > For more details about OpenTelemetry distributions in general, visit the [OpenTelemetry documentation](https://opentelemetry.io/docs/concepts/distributions).

-With the distro you have access to all the features of the OpenTelemetry SDK for .NET plus:
+With EDOT .NET you have access to all the features of the OpenTelemetry SDK for .NET plus:

 * Access to SDK improvements and bug fixes contributed by the Elastic team _before_ the changes are available upstream in OpenTelemetry repositories.
 * Elastic-specific processors that ensure optimal compatibility when exporting OpenTelemetry signal data to an Elastic backend like an Elastic Observability deployment.